Scille/parsec-cloud/docs/rfcs/1027-workspace-chain-of-command.md

     pub is_bootstrapped: bool,

     // New fields
-    /// If all OWNERs have been revoked, it is up to a user with the highest role
+    /// If all OWNERs have been revoked, it is up to a non-OUTSIDER user
-    /// to self-promote himself to OWNER.
+    /// with the highest role to self-promote themselves to OWNER.
     /// If `true`, we are among those users...
-This is our chance to become king of the Realm! pub can_self_promote_to_owner: bool,
+This is our chance to
+    /// become king of the Realm!
+    pub can_self_promote_to_owner: bool,
 }